 WiFi still dropping after these 7 fixes?

 Call us and we'll triage in 5 minutes, then dispatch a WiFi technician with a spectrum analyser, stocked van and 5-minute SLA on quote-before-work.
-AED 350 standard call-out, free for AMC clients.
+Request a quote standard call-out, free for AMC clients.

 Frequently asked questions